famousj/the-little-hooner/hooner.md

   now.
 This is how TLS works, as well, with the occasional footnote for the "Um, akshually..." crowd.

 - I'm using the `.=` rune for testing equality and the `:-` rune for the _cons_ operation.
 I could see the advantage of doing `=(a b)` instead of `.=(a b)` or `[a b] instead of `[a b]`, but I want to introduce the concept of the two-character rune.

+- I was going to refer to function as "gates", which is what the Hoon docs call them.
+But a "gate" is not precisely a function, it's a "core" with one arm named `$`.
+I'd rather not get into this, so I'm just going to call them "functions".
+I'll try to peel back the covers on this whenver appropriate.

 - If you see any egregious errors, pull requests are welcome!

+### Introduction

+KM

+I plan to note here that what I'm describing is a superset of Hoon.
+For what it's worth,

 ### How to Read This Book - JL